-Although most of the moved here quite recently, that would we after the fall of the Berlin Wall, they can speak german.
-From my personal experience, while wandering around the streets, the chances to hear spanish or english are so much higher than hearing german.
+Although most of the moved here quite recently, that would we after the fall of the Berlin Wall, they can speak German.
+From my personal experience, while wandering around the streets, the chances to hear Spanish or English are so much higher than hearing German.

-I really wanted to practice my german, but you can tell I am not native, and my face doesn’t help as well, so everyone was replying in English.
+I really wanted to practice my German, but you can tell I am not native, and my face doesn’t help as well, so everyone was replying in English.

 Having such a wonderful and quite a mix of different people, it’s a place of great cultural diversity.
-Art of all kind can be seen or heard on the streets, people feel good and love it to express themselves, and most of them try to make a living out of it.
+Art of all kinds can be seen or heard on the streets, people feel good and love it to express themselves, and most of them try to make a living out of it.

-Tip: If you are in Berlin during the weekend, reserve your sunday to spend it in Mauerpark.
-Enjoy the people. the open air karaoke the Flea market, the Berlin feeling.
+Tip: If you are in Berlin during the weekend, reserve your Sunday to spend it in Mauerpark.
+Enjoy the people.
+The open air karaoke the Flea market, the Berlin feeling.
 Buy your drinks from a market before getting there, if you are on a budget.

-Beer is everywhere, and apparently everyone drinks it everywhere.
+Beer is everywhere, and apparently, everyone drinks it everywhere.

 On your way home from work, you stop into a supermarket and buy a beer and start drinking it.
-When you go out at night, at your way to the bar or wherever you are going out, you get a beer, in the tram, S-bahn, U-bahn… you name it, and there is somebody drinking beer.
+When you go out at night, at your way to the bar or wherever you are going out, you get a beer, in the tram, S-Bahn, U-Bahn… you name it, and there is somebody drinking beer.
 Loads of it.

 As you figured by now, Berlin is full of all kind of attractions.
 No matter if you are into history, museums, concerts, partying, trips, sightseeing, walking tours, it’s all there and even more.

-My advice (which I also got from a friend) is to not waste too much time with the touristic stuff because there are so many and very time consuming.
+My advice (which I also got from a friend) is to not waste too much time with the touristic stuff because there are so many and very time-consuming.
 Try to make a list of things that are really of an interest to you, before going there, cuz the moment you arrive you will be overwhelmed, and do that.

 Then go out, enjoy the life of the city, smile at people, listen to the street musicians and find some bars you like.
-It’s so much more about the feeling you get, I thinks that’s the most important.
+It’s so much more about the feeling you get, I think that’s the most important.
 I mean… there must be a good reason for which all those people from all over the world decided to move to Berlin, right?

 … And party